 Due to the construction of this facility over the existing Main Injector (MI) Road, Cooling Pond F, and associate existing underground and overhead utilities, rerouting of the road and utilities, plus construction of a new cooling pond will be required.

-Site work for the construction of the engineered embankment, the Primary Beam Enclosure, and the Target Complex (LBNF-20) includes the re-routing of Main Injector Road which is shown in Figure 5-7.
-Existing underground utilities, including electrical power and communications duct banks have been identified in this area and must also be re-routed around the embankment.
+Site work for the construction of the engineered embankment, the Primary Beam Enclosure, and the Target Complex (LBNF-20) includes the re-routing of Main Injector Road, which is shown in Figure 5-7.
+Existing underground utilities, including electrical power and communications duct banks were identified in this area and must also be re-routed around the embankment.
 The portion of underground work from the extraction enclosure to STA 4+50 will be completed during a scheduled Main Injector shutdown.